Mike0298/UTS-IOS-ShaRecipe/README.md

 ## Introduction
 ShaRecipe (Share Recipe) is an app that allow user to not only view a wide range of curated recipe but also create their own recipe (shareble recipe).

 Every recipe created by the user will generate a code (shareable code) which the user can share with their friends and family.

 If an user have a code, they can enter the code to get the recipe.

 Creating a new recipe or getting a shareable recipe will require network connection.
-However, once the user fetched/created the shareable recipe, those recipes will be avalible offline
+However, once the user fetched/created the shareable recipe, those recipes will be avalible offline.

 User can manage their local recipe library by removing unwanted recipe or clear everything.

 ## Linked repo